 Keeping your dog safe around deer

-Making sure you're in control of your dog around deer and livestock is incredibly important.
-You should:
+Making sure you're in control of your dog around deer and livestock is incredibly important for your dog’s safety, and the safety of the deer.

 - Always walk your dog on a lead if you can see any deer, even if you think your dog won't chase them